shamim1258/Shamim/Technology/Django/models.md

 -  **`bulk_create()`**
    -  This is used to insert multiple record into model in a single operation.
    -  Example `Product.objects.bulk_create([Product(name='Mobile1',price=15), Product(name='Mobile2',price=20),])`
+-  **dumpdata**
+   -  It is used to take backup of django model database.
+   -  Command `python manage.py dumpdata`